Job Descriptions & Pay

 12. Duplicates and distributes video and audio programs on tape and digital media formats to AZ law enforcement personnel, the general public and client agencies.

-13. Directs production personnel (e.g. actors, production staff, production assistants, etc.) to assure production is completed.
+13. Directs workflow of professional video production personnel (e.g. actors, production staff, production assistants, etc.).

-14. Compiles statistical data, prepares reports and maintains logs and files.
+14. Compiles statistical data, prepares a variety of statistical and narrative reports and maintains logs and files.

 |Knowledge, Skills, & Abilities Required:||Knowledge of: